-- a) Minimum Lot Size The minimum lot size within the Aquifer Protection District for each dwelling unit if a residential use, shall be three (3) acres, or if a non-residential use, shall be five (5) acres. - b) Maximum Lot Coverage Within the Aquifer Protection District, no more than ten percent (10%) of a single lot, including the portion of any new street abutting the lot, may be rendered impervious to ground water infiltration for residential, commercial, industrial, and institutional uses. - c) Prohibited Uses The following uses are prohibited in the Aquifer Protection Zone except where permitted to continue as non-conforming uses.
-Prohibited uses shall include, but not be limited to: - (1) Disposal of solid waste (as determined by NH RSA 149-M) other than brush or stumps generated on the property on which they are to be disposed. - (2) On-site disposal, storage, processing or recycling of toxic or hazardous materials or wastes. - (3) Buried storage of petroleum fuel and other refined petroleum products except as regulated by the NH Water Supply and Pollution Control Commission (Ws 411 Control of Nonresidential
+- a) Minimum Lot Size The minimum lot size within the Aquifer Protection District for each dwelling unit if a residential use, shall be three (3) acres, or if a non-residential use, shall be five (5) acres. - b) Maximum Lot Coverage Within the Aquifer Protection District, no more than ten percent (10%) of a single lot, including the portion of any new street abutting the lot, may be rendered impervious for any uses. - c) Prohibited Uses The following uses are prohibited in the Aquifer Protection Zone except where permitted to continue as non-conforming uses.
+Prohibited uses shall include, but not be limited to: - (1) Disposal of solid waste (as determined by NH RSA 149-M) other than brush or stumps generated on the property on which they are to be disposed. - (2) On-site disposal, storage, processing or recycling of toxic or hazardous materials or wastes, including the development or operation of a junk or salvage yard.